abesford/seizzmic-site-0c00b/src/pages/careers.md

 new company with a start-up mindset as well as the credentials of operating at scale

-If you are interested in joining please get in touch xxxx
+If you are interested in joining please get in touch xxxx for an initial conversation.

 #### we're flexible but we want someone who can